Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • A student must maintain appropriate technology requirements for the degree program.

-• KHSC-KansasCOM may offer software to a student at no cost.
+• KHSU-KansasCOM may offer software to a student at no cost.
 While software may be provided at zero cost, it is not free.
-KHSC-KansasCOM pays for the appropriate licensing in order to provide this software.
+KHSU-KansasCOM pays for the appropriate licensing in order to provide this software.
 As such, if a student chooses to install and use such software, the student is responsible for maintaining the integrity of the license by not sharing it or any activation/license key with anyone.
-By installing the software and the license key provided by KHSC-KansasCOM, the student agrees to this responsibility.
+By installing the software and the license key provided by KHSU-KansasCOM, the student agrees to this responsibility.
 If the student does not protect the provided key, licensing of the software will be at risk for everyone.
-Violations may make a student ineligible for future software installations provided by KHSC-KansasCOM.
+Violations may make a student ineligible for future software installations provided by KHSU-KansasCOM.

 Technology Requirements